timka1982/ebot7/README.md

 Reading in a new index file can take several seconds as it is done via slow IO operations.

 As our customers demand that they always have fast response times your team has come up with 3 potential solutions.

-Your task is to analyze each solution outline and to compare them against one another.
-Furthermore you should come up with your own best solution and compare them to your colleagues.

-Please do so in structured prose using 500 words or less.

 ### Solution 1